If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 As we all know, Wikipedia is the largest and the most informative online encyclopedia.

-It is almost impossible to do any search for any terms that don’t contain a Wikipedia link in the top 10 search results.
+It is almost impossible to do any organic search for any terms that don’t contain a Wikipedia link in the top 10 search results.

 A great opportunity for you to make your link profile looks much better.